Invoca/developer-docs/source/api_documentation/transactions_api/_example.rst

   * - OAuth API token

-  * - YbcFHZ38FNfptfZMB0RZ6dk9dOJCaCfU
+  * - YbcFH

-Here is an example using curl to get the next 20 transactions that occurred after transaction id C624DA2C-CF3367C3:
+Note: the -k option asks curl to not bother checking the SSL certificate authority chain as that requires extra configuration.